-10.1 The RE subject leader is responsible for monitoring the standards of the children's work and the quality of the teaching in religious education.
-S/he is also responsible for supporting colleagues in the teaching of religious education, for being informed about current developments in the subject, and
+10.1 The Senior Leadership Team along with the RE subject leader are responsible for monitoring the standards of the children's work and the quality of the teaching in religious education.
+They are also responsible for supporting colleagues in the teaching of religious education, for being informed about current developments in the subject, and for providing a strategic lead and direction for the subject in the school.
+The RE subject leader presents the head teacher with subject leader SEF which evaluates the strengths and weaknesses in the subject and indicates areas for further improvement.